learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-22-docker-gui-osx.md

 ##How to get a GUI on OS X
 On a Linux host you can do pretty basic X11 forwarding.
 A guide on how to do it, can be found [here](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/) or [here](https://registry.hub.docker.com/u/batmat/docker-eclipse/).
-On OS X there is no comparable way of achiving this, __but__ there is a crude way to get a GUI for your Docker container.
-A discussion about the topic and the explanations of the smart people, who discovered that, can be found [here](https://github.com/docker/docker/issues/8710).
+On OS X there is no comparable way of achieving this, __but__ there is a crude way to get a GUI for your Docker container.
+A discussion about the topic and the explanations of the smart people who discovered that, can be found [here](https://github.com/docker/docker/issues/8710).

 You need socat, which is a command line based utility that establishes two bidirectional byte streams and transfers data between them, and XQuartz - Apples version of the X server.